graphql/graphql-wg/agendas/2023/12-Dec/07-wg-primary.md

 1. ~~Review prior secondary meetings (5m, Lee)~~
    - ~~[November WG Secondary, APAC](https://github.com/graphql/graphql-wg/blob/main/agendas/2023/11-Nov/08-wg-secondary-apac.md)~~
    - ~~[November WG Secondary, EU](https://github.com/graphql/graphql-wg/blob/main/agendas/2023/11-Nov/16-wg-secondary-eu.md)~~
-1. Subcommittee to work on standardizing distributed schemas (15m, Jeff/Hugh)
+1. Subcommittee to work on standardizing distributed schemas (15m, Jeff)
    - There has been a lot of new excitement across the community around standardizing on an approach for working with distributed schemas, ranging from Open Federation to Fusion
    - We (Apollo) are excited about these developments, and are looking forward to working with others on this standardization approach
    - We haven't seen the afore mentioned standardization efforts be brought to the Working Group yet, so we'd like to get the ball rolling and start discussions